WPP-Public/Potato-ACE/src/asce/components/template/README.md

 ## Examples

 Each example contains a live demo and the HTML code that produced it.
-The code shown may differ slightly to that rendered for the demo as ASCE components may alter their HTML when they initialise.
+The code shown may differ slightly to that rendered for the demo as some components may alter their HTML when they initialise.

 <!-- TODO: Replace 'Example' with more descriptive name -->